Always be kind to animals,

 Neilson et al., 1997

 Maternal hormones can also be involved.
 Females with a litter may be more aggressive around other dogs.
 Oestrogen and progesterone levels can be implicated too.
+There is some evidence that sterilised females may bite more frequently than those who are not sterilised, no doubt related to more long-lasting changes in hormones.

 And it can be chemical.
 A surge of adrenaline doesn’t just come from fight-or-flight hormones and neurotransmitters, but also from excitement or over-stimulation.
 If your dog’s got a lot of adrenaline coursing around their system, it can be much more likely that a bite will happen.
 That can happen in times when they’re being exercised.
 It can also happen when they’re stressed or excited.